simongarton/AdventOfCode/readme.md

 continuing on the red.
 This saved 60-odd picoseconds - obviously going straight down and popping out higher on that last bit would be better.

-I'm getting the correct max (3 cheats that save 76 picoseconds) but am only finding one cheat that saves 74 picoseconds - and there should be 4.
-I have 9 that save 72 picoseonds, there should be 22.
-And so on.
+I'm getting the first couple of counts correct (3 cheats that save 76 picoseconds, 4 for 74) but am only finding 17 cheats that saves 72 picoseconds - and there should be 22.
+Been staring for too long.
+It's also really slow, so not the right approach.

 https://adventofcode.com/2024/day/20